Kexts for hackintosh wi fi. Kexts. Clearing system program caches

 Radeon HD 5000 series

-In this manual, we will not consider the AMD graphics factory, since it all comes down to framebuffer patches and Device ID substitutions in the bootloader (which is individual for each).
-Read more about AMD cards here: tyk (English).
+In this manual we will not consider the AMD graphics plant, since it all comes down to framebuffer patches and Device ID changes in the bootloader (which is individual for everyone).
+More information about AMD cards here: click (English).

-The situation is quite different with cards from NVidia.
-Almost everyone starts up, with the exception of some especially gifted ones.
-Problems are observed on the 10th series, but, most likely, they will not be soon.
-Everything is fine.
-On GTX cards, the graphics start up with a pinch, the GT edition cards also do not lag behind, although there are some exceptions there.
+The situation is completely different with cards from NVidia.
+Almost everyone gets turned on, with the exception of some especially gifted ones.
+Problems are observed in the 10th episode, but, most likely, they will not appear soon.
+Everything is already normal.
+On GTX cards, the graphics start up with half a kick, GT cards are also not lagging behind, although there are some exceptions.

 List of working NVidia cards